Mat alert! Dog fur often becomes tangled and knotted around itself without frequent brushing, which is called matting.

-Pro Tip: For brushing sessions with your pup, use a Lickimat smeared with peanut butter or wet dog food that they can work on while being brushed out.
+Pro Tip: For brushing sessions with your pup, use a Licking Mat smeared with peanut butter or wet dog food that they can work on while being brushed out.
 Not only will this help with the extra wiggly dogs, but it also helps build a positive association with brushing time.

 Instead of scissors, use grooming clippers to shave out the mat.
-My favorite clipper to use for mat trimming (and paw pad maintenance) is the cordless Bravura Lithium clipper from Wahl.
+My favorite clipper to use for mat trimming (and paw pad maintenance) is the cordless Bravura Lithium clipper from Wahl (picture below).
 The battery lasts quite a long time, its 5-in-1 blade allows for different trimming lengths, and not having to worry about a cord makes at-home trimming quick and easy.

-[Note: In the case of severe matting, your best bet might be to set up an appointment with your veterinarian for a sedated clipping.
-This can spare your pooch some serious discomfort, distress, and emotional trauma, as well as make the process safer for everyone involved.]
+In the case of severe matting, your best bet might be to set up an appointment with your veterinarian for a sedated clipping.
+This can spare your pooch some serious discomfort, distress, and emotional trauma, as well as make the process safer for everyone involved.

 What Groomers Can (and Can't) Do with Mats